sahilbathlaofficial/travel/_posts/2017-01-02-gujarat-trident.md

 <div style="width:100%;text-align:center"><img src="/img/gujarat/nagoa_beach.jpg" style="width:80%" /></div>

-***Note:- We didn't try other beaches, my friends tell me they are beautiful, so maybe you can try them.***
+***Note:- We didn't try other beaches, my friends tell me they are beautiful.
+So if you plan on visiting Diu go look for them.***

 ### Day 5 (Ahmedabad)